Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 And that's where Don Jon becomes really interesting and gets the reason to be watched.
 Don Jon ends up being a great story about obsessive individualism and selfishness in relationships.

-Of course, the great paradox of Don Jon is that is a film focused on the dangers of his main character's obsessive masturbation, but at the same time displays a gigantic artistic masturbatory attitude of Joseph Gordon-Levitt.
+Of course, the great paradox of Don Jon is that it is a film focused on the dangers of the main character's obsessive masturbation, but at the same time displays the gigantic artistic masturbatory attitude of Joseph Gordon-Levitt.
 Gordon-Levitt produces, directs and stars.
 He is shown as a stallion with a heart of gold and slaps Scarlett Johansson's ass.
-It's a too tailor-made project by Gordon-Levitt for Gordon-Levitt that achieve to improve his physical image and presence, while having just enough range for audiences to accept his performance as artistic.
+It's a too tailor-made project by Gordon-Levitt for Gordon-Levitt that manages to improve his physical image and presence, while having just enough range for audiences to accept his performance as artistic.